kizi2nv/grail/src/pages/products/index.md

 ---
-templateKey: 'product-page'
+templateKey: "product-page"
 path: /products
-title: Our Coffee
+title: Our Services
-image: /img/jumbotron.jpg
+image: /img/fi.jpg
-heading: Great coffee with a conscience
+heading: Great service with a conscience
 description: >-
+  our services range from
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+  Grailattorney is the ultimate spot for  bla bla  who want to learn about their java’s origin and support the world that grew it.
+We take it production, with and chewing seriously and we’re glad to pass that knowledge to anyone.
 intro:
   blurbs:
-    - image: /img/coffee.png
+    - image: /img/mace.jpg
       text: >
-        We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
-We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
+        We at Grailattorney  directly from
+        independent works and  cooperatives.
+We’re proud to offer a variety of services grown with great care for the environment and local communities.
 Check our post or contact us directly for current availability.
-    - image: /img/coffee-gear.png
+    - image: /img/classy.jpg
       text: >
-        We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
+        We offer a small, but carefully curated selection of service gear and tools for every taste and experience level.
+No matter if you or your own work or just bought your first french press, you’ll find a gadget to fall in love with in our office.
-    - image: /img/tutorials.png
+    - image: /img/smooth.jpg
       text: >
-        Love a great cup of coffee, but never knew how to make one?
-Bought a fancy new Chemex but have no clue how to use it?
+        Love a great service, but never knew how to make one? but have no clue how to use it?
 Don't worry, we’re here to help.
-You can schedule a custom 1-on-1 consultation with our baristas to learn anything you want to know about coffee roasting and brewing.
+You can schedule a custom 1-on-1 consultation with our baristas to learn anything you want to know about Grailattorney .
-        Email us or call the store for details.
+        Email us or call the office for more details.
-    - image: /img/meeting-space.png
+    - image: /img/blue.jpg
       text: >
-        We believe that good coffee has the power to bring people together.
-        That’s why we decided to turn a corner of our shop into a cozy meeting space where you can hang out with fellow coffee lovers and learn about coffee making techniques.
-All of the artwork on display there is for sale.
-The full price you pay goes to the artist.
+        Love a great service, but never knew how to make one? but have no clue how to use it?
+Don't worry, we’re here to help.
+You can schedule a custom 1-on-1 consultation with our baristas to learn anything you want to know about Grailattorney .
+        Email us or call the office for more details.
   heading: What we offer
   description: >
-    Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
-This is an edit via identity...
+    Love a great service, but never knew how to make one? but have no clue how to use it?
+Don't worry, we’re here to help.
+You can schedule a custom 1-on-1 consultation with our baristas to learn anything you want to know about Grailattorney .
+    Email us or call the office for more details.
 main:
   heading: Great coffee with no compromises
   description: >
-    We hold our coffee to the highest standards from the shrub to the cup.
-    That’s why we’re meticulous and transparent about each step of the coffee’s journey.
-We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
+    Love a great service, but never knew how to make one? but have no clue how to use it?
+Don't worry, we’re here to help.
+You can schedule a custom 1-on-1 consultation with our baristas to learn anything you want to know about Grailattorney .
+    Email us or call the office for more details.
   image1:
     alt: A close-up of a paper filter filled with ground coffee
-    image: /img/products-grid3.jpg
+    image: /img/blue.jpg
   image2:
     alt: A green cup of a coffee on a wooden table
     image: /img/products-grid2.jpg